6 Managed Print Services Benefits for SMBs

 - Document theft: When a company experiences the unauthorized movement of data via malware, it’s known as exfiltration or data extrusion—and Quocirca finds that printers are the biggest target for these activities.

-- Cryptojacking: Cryptojacking occurs when malware installs illicit cryptomining software on a device to harness processing power for mining cryptocurrencies.
-Often, such malware positions itself on a router or other Internet of Things device with direct access to multiple computers to maximize available power.
+- Cryptojacking: Cryptojacking occurs when malware installs illicit software on a device to harness processing power for mining cryptocurrencies.
+Often, such malware positions itself on a router or other Internet-of-Things device with direct access to multiple computers to maximize available power.

 - Hacking: Any network-connected device is susceptible to being hacked.
 Hackers use printers both to acquire unsecured data on the hard drive and to access other parts of the company’s network which otherwise exhibit better cybersecurity.

-- Email attacks: In 2017, it was found that 44% of print-related data losses occurred because documents were emailed to external sources via a printer.
+- Email attacks: Print-related data losses can occur because documents are emailed to external sources via a printer.

 - Printer tampering: Unsecured printer settings can be altered—intentionally or accidentally—to reduce document security.
 Changes might include saving jobs to another area, rerouting jobs entirely, or resetting the device to its factory settings to eliminate any custom security features which may have been installed.